 You create (construct), parent (contain), and delete (destroy) objects in Stateflow® charts through constructor methods in the Stateflow API.
-For all but the Editor and Clipboard objects, creating objects establishes a handle to them that you can use for accessing their properties and methods to make modifications to Stateflow charts.
+For all but the Editor and Clipboard objects, creating objects establishes a handle to them that you can use for accessing their properties and methods to modify the chart.

-Stateflow objects are contained (parented) by other objects as defined in the Stateflow hierarchy of objects (see Stateflow API Object Hierarchy).
+Stateflow objects are contained (parented) by other objects as defined in the Stateflow hierarchy of objects (see Hierarchy of Stateflow API Objects).
 You control containment of nongraphical objects in the Model Explorer.

 You create a Stateflow object as the child of a parent object through API constructor methods.
 Each Stateflow object type has its own constructor method.
 See Constructor Methods for a list of the valid constructor methods.

 Use this process to create Stateflow objects with the Stateflow API: